foldda/rda/README.md

 Another feature of RDA is for maintaining version compatibility between a sender and a receiver.
 Because RDA's recursive storage allows storing an RDA inside another RDA, multiple versions (or different formats) of the data can be transported "side-by-side" (as child RDAs) in an RDA container, and the receiver can pick its preferred version or format to use.

-Indeed, being able to send multiple copies of _any data_ side-by-side in a container can be interestingly useful: like sending XML data together with its DTD[^3], or sending a digital document paired with its digital signature or public key, or sending a computing "workload" that has some data together with an executable script to a data-processing unit, etc.
+Indeed, being able to send multiple copies of _any data_ side-by-side in a container can be interestingly useful: like sending XML data together with its DTD[^3], or sending a digital document paired with its digital signature or public key, or implementing distributed computing by sending a computing "workload" to a data-processing unit where the wordload contains some data together with an executable script.

-[^3]: An XML or JSON document can be converted to a single 'string' data element, and be stored inside an RDA container.
+[^3]: If you wish, an XML or JSON document can be stored as a 'string' value inside an RDA container.

 Also, thanks to its simple and efficient delimiter-based encoding, an RDA container is much more compact than a XML or JSON container with the same content, and it is much easier to parse.
 RDA encoding is also more robust and resilient to data corruption, as it does not have any reserved keyword or character and allows any charactor to be part of the data content.
 In contrast, for example, in XML the line-feed character in data has to be encoded as "\&\#xA;", otherwise it will cause corruption.

-## About This Project

-This project contains the (forthcoming, under development) technical documentation of the RDA encoding rules.

 ## More Details